Yes, mold is extremely common in summer, but it can be a concern any time of year if the conditions are right.

 Mold is a fungus that can make you very sick.
 When you breathe in mold spores, it can affect your lungs, sinuses, eyes, skin, and throat.
 People with asthma and allergies are particularly susceptible to these side effects, but anyone can have a reaction to mold.

 Mold can also damage your home by weakening the materials where it grows.
 Mold eats away at all types of surfaces, including vinyl, wood, and concrete, at varying rates.
+You always want to get rid of mold as fast as possible.

 Environmental Factors that Encourage Mold Growth